Riverbank Precinct Code Amendment

 Concrete, paving, roadways, increase the ambient temperatures.
 Green spaces and trees reduce the ambient temperature

-Christobel over 2 years ago
+Christobel about 3 years ago

 Green space is NOT DEAD SPACE.
 It is green space which has been proved many many times over to provide relaxation and regeneration to human beings.
 To date we have lost a great deal of our green space to concrete.
 The more trees and green space the cooler will be our environment